NucciTheBoss/mtsr-datasets/README.md

 ### Notes:
 * Average wind speed is the feature to predict
 * Dataframe total shape is (2536, 73)
+* The local intrinsic estimation value is 7.9846

 # Parkinsons Telemonitoring Dataset
 ### Source: